cea-trust-platform/trust-documentation/doc/source/user_tutorials/salome.md

 - **Apply and compute:**
   - Click "Apply and Close"
-  - Select "Refined_Mesh" in Object Browser
+  - Select "Refined_Mesh" in the Object Browser
   - Right Click → Compute

 ![Refined mesh comparison](FIGURES/salome6a.jpg)